Agreement Tasks in Fault-Prone Synchronous Networks of Arbitrary Structure: Introduction

 It is only very recently that the synchronous $t$-resilient message-passing model has been extended to the setting in which the complete communication graph $K_n$ is replaced by an arbitrary communication graph~$G$ (see~\cite{CastanedaFPRRT23,ChlebusKOO23}).
 Specifically, the graph $G$ is fixed, but arbitrary, and the concern is to design algorithms for~$G$.
 It was proved in~\cite{CastanedaFPRRT23} that if the number of failures is smaller than the connectivity of the graph, i.e., if $t<\kappa(G)$, then consensus in $G$ can be solved in $\radius(G,t)$ rounds in the $t$-resilient model, where $\radius(G,t)$ generalizes the standard notion of graph radius to the scenarios in which up to $t$ nodes may fail by crashing.
-For $t=0$, $\radius(G,0)$ is the standard radius of the graph~$G$, and, for the complete graph $K_n$, $\radius(K_n,t)=t+1$ for every $0\leq t<n-1$, and $\radius(K_n,n-1)=n-1$.
-The $\radius(G,t)$ upper bound from~\cite{CastanedaFPRRT23} for consensus in $G$ in the $t$-resilient model thus generalizes the seminal upper bound $t+1$ for consensus in $K_n$ in the same model.
+For $t=0$, $\radius(G,0)$ is the standard radius of the graph~$G$.
+For the complete graph $K_n$, the $\radius(K_n,t)$ upper bound from~\cite{CastanedaFPRRT23} coincides with the seminal $t+1$ upper bound for consensus in $K_n$.

 To get an intuition of $\radius(G,t)$, let us consider the case of the $n$-node cycle~$C_n$, for $n\geq 3$.
 We have $\kappa(C_n)=2$, so we assume $t\leq 1$.
 The radius of $C_n$ is $\lfloor \frac{n}{2}\rfloor$, i.e., $\radius(C_n,0)=\lfloor \frac{n}{2}\rfloor$.
 For $t=1$, let $v$ be the node that crashes.
-We have $\radius(C_n,1)\geq n-2$, which is the distance between the two neighbors of~$v$ in $C_n$ is $v$ crashes at the first round, preventing them to communicate directly through~$v$.
+We have $\radius(C_n,1)\geq n-2$, which is the distance between the two neighbors of~$v$ in $C_n$ if $v$ crashes ``cleanly'' at the first round, preventing them to communicate directly through~$v$.
 However, we actually have $\radius(C_n,1)=n-1$.
-Indeed, $v$ may crash at the first round, yet be capable to send a message to one of its neighbor, and this message needs $n-2$ additional rounds to reach the other neighbor of~$v$.
+Indeed, $v$ may crash at the first round, yet be capable to send a message to one of its neighbors, and this message needs $n-2$ additional rounds to reach the other neighbor of~$v$.
 That is, computing $\radius(G,t)$ requires to take into account not only which nodes crash, but when and how they are crashing --- by ``how'', it is meant that, for a node $v$ crashing at some round~$r$, to which neighbors they still succeed to communicate at this round, and to which they fail to communicate.